 In early April of 1815, on the Indonesian island of Sumbawa — just east of today’s popular resort island of Bali — a volcano named Mount Tambora began to rumble.
 On the 10th of April, the mountain exploded.
 Huge columns of fire shot from the mountain; plumes of ash and smoke reached 25 miles into the atmosphere.
 Superheated pyroclastic flows poured down the side of the mountain at 100 miles per hour, destroying everything in their path.
 10,000 people were killed almost instantly.
 Nearby towns were buried with ash, enough to collapse most buildings.
-Soldiers 700 miles away on the island of Java, thought they heard cannons and began to prepare for war.
+Soldiers 700 miles away on the island of Java thought they heard cannons and began to prepare for war.

 Ash rained down for weeks.
 Sources of fresh water became contaminated.
 Crops and forests died, eventually killing an estimated additional 80,000 people on Sumbawa and neighboring islands, largely due to starvation.
-By the time the Tambora finally subsided, the mountain had lost 5,000 feet of elevation, and had spewed out an estimated one hundred cubic kilometers of molten rock as ash and pumice—enough to cover a square area one hundred miles on each side to a depth of almost twelve feet.
+By the time the Tambora finally subsided, the mountain had lost 5,000 feet of elevation and had spewed out an estimated one hundred cubic kilometers of molten rock as ash and pumice—enough to cover a square area one hundred miles on each side to a depth of almost twelve feet.

-Mount Tambora’s eruption was the deadliest in recorded history, and was the tipping point for one of the most wide-ranging subsistence events ever to affect humankind.
+Mount Tambora’s eruption was the deadliest in recorded history and was the tipping point for one of the most wide-ranging subsistence events ever to affect humankind.
 It capped off a series of earlier eruptions, leading in to a “volcanic winter.”
-The smaller ash particles and heavy sulfuric gases which blasted into the high atmosphere persisted for months, blocking sunlight and cooling the earth by more than five degrees Fahrenheit.
+The smaller ash particles and heavy sulfuric gases that blasted into the high atmosphere persisted for months, blocking sunlight and cooling the earth by more than five degrees Fahrenheit.

 The so-called “Year With No Summer” which followed would have an unprecedented and profound global impact.
 Rain patterns changed and crops failed, leading to famines in many parts of the world.
 Food riots destabilized otherwise civilized and calm countries, while outbreaks of cholera and typhus due to abnormal flooding and water-borne diseases devastated other areas.
 China experienced crop failures and disastrous floods; a disruption in the summer monsoon led to a cholera outbreak which extended all the way from southern India to northern Europe.

 But, like in any challenging time, circumstances also led to new creativity and human developments.
-Perhaps the most famous example: the near constant rain and storms which battered Europe inspired Mary Shelley to write Frankenstein, a horror novel set in an often stormy environment.
-And in North America, thousands and thousands of families began to leave New England for what they hoped would be a more hospitable climate west of the Ohio River, rapidly pushing in to the American heartland.
+Perhaps the most famous example: the near-constant rain and storms which battered Europe inspired Mary Shelley to write Frankenstein, a horror novel set in an often stormy environment.
+And in North America, thousands and thousands of families began to leave New England for what they hoped would be a more hospitable climate west of the Ohio River, rapidly pushing into the American heartland.

 There were other forms of innovation and ingenuity.
 As the price of grain increased, it became more expensive for people to feed their horses.
 Because horses were at that time the main mode of transportation, travel costs also increased.
-And this may have been one of the factors that pushed Karl Drais, an intrepid German inventor from the town of Karlsruhe, towards a new invention which would change the world.
+And this may have been one of the factors that pushed Karl Drais, an intrepid German inventor from the town of Karlsruhe, towards a new invention that would change the world.

-Unable to afford to feed his horses, he created a device that became known as the “draisienne” – a two-wheeled machine which would allow people to travel great distances under their own power.
+Unable to afford to feed his horses, he created a device that became known as the “draisienne” – a two-wheeled machine that would allow people to travel great distances under their own power.
 Similar in form to a child’s balance bike, the draisienne had no pedals but it allowed a person to sit astride two wheels and propel themselves using a walking motion, steering the contraption’s forward motion with a rudimentary steering bar for the front wheel.